AhmetZamanis/LoanRequestClassification/Report.md

     -   We see that recall for the distance-based classifiers are zero, no different from the baseline model.
 They are unable to find any of the bad loan requests at a threshold probability of 0.5.
-        This means they predict a probability less than 0.5 for all bad requests.
+        This means they predict a class probability less than 0.5 for the positive class, for all observations, including the positive cases.
-    -   NaiveBayes, glmnet and XGBoost are able to find more than half of positive cases, which means they can be useful to a degree. glmnet does considerably better than the other classifiers, finding 66% of the positive cases at 0.5 threshold probability.
+    -   NaiveBayes, glmnet and XGBoost are able to find more than half of the positive cases, which means they can be useful to a degree. glmnet does considerably better than the other classifiers, finding 66% of the positive cases at 0.5 threshold probability.
     -   Of course, recall by itself is not a sufficient metric.
 We can increase recall by lowering the threshold probability and flagging more observations as positive, at the cost of more good